Reverse Sneezing in Dogs

 What is it?

 Have you noticed your dog suddenly start to make bizarre snorting noises and appear unable to breathe?
+It is known as reverse sneezing.

 He will stand still, extend his head and neck, pull back his lips and make loud, deep and forceful inhalations through the nose.